neolink78/Cross-Paths/README.md

+## Projet

+Creating a new tinder like app for foreginers.

 ## Concept

 This template is meant to serve as a foundation for every P2/P3 following the React-Express-MySQL stack, as learned in Wild Code School.